ShivaniThadiyan/Azure-Experience-Center/docs/Creating-AEC-templates.md

 <img src="/Images/Custom_policy.png"/>

 * Azure Custom Role: Choose this permission type to assign the Azure Custom Role to the Attendee/Instructor of the workshop.
-  * Profile Type: Choose Attendee or Instructor according to whom you want to assign this role.
+  * Profile Type: Choose attendee or instructor according to whom you want to assign this role.
   * Identity: Choose AAD user or AAD Service Principle according to where you want to apply this custom role.
   * Scope Type: Choose Azure to set this custom role scope level at Azure
   * Scope Level: Choose scope level as RG level or subscription level to set the scope level of this custom role.
   * Permission Data: Enter the Custom permission URL of where you have uploaded the RBAC file.
-These roles will be applied to the Attendee/Instructor according to the Scope Level.
+These roles will be applied to the Attendee/Instructor according to the scope Level.
   * Apply at Launch: Check this option if you want to apply the custom role at the time of deployment of the template

-- Click on **Submit** once required options above are filled.
+- Click on **Submit** once required options above are populated.

 <img src="/Images/custom_role.png"/>

-- Once all the permissions are added to the template, please click on **Submit** above the template Permissions section.
+- Once all the permissions are added to the template, please click on **Submit** above the template permissions section.

 <img src="/Images/permissions_template.png"/>